codeguru8/Jenkinsfile/README.md

 # Jenkinsfile
-this code will create CI/CD pipeline
+This code will create CI/CD pipeline Jenkinsfile